Spotted in South Melbourne

 Repost from 2019: In Cecil Street South Melbourne – someone’s idea of a Victorian style #terracehouse, and actually I think it’s OK – clearly not Victorian (to me anyway), but the appropriate level of detail, it’s got a verandah, fits right in.
 Could be 80s, could be recent.
 An attempt at #timelesselegance, or maybe someone who really wanted a Neoclassical Georgian number and got told to add more stuff.

 So not every #terracehouse in sought-after #SouthMelbourne has been renovated.
-This one In #CecilStreet is a relatively rare two storey timber Victorian with original #ogee #verandah roof, but with early 20thC windows.
+This one in #CecilStreet is a relatively rare two storey timber Victorian with original #ogee #verandah roof, but with early 20thC windows.
 A cheap rental ?
-Update 2023: the two storey timber house (quite rare) next door now appears to be boarded up, at least on streetview.
+Update 2023: now boarded up, at least on streetview.
+Found an old rental ad, looks like renovated early 80s, generous side garden.

 15 February 2020: